mosh98/mosh98/README.md

 - 👋 Hi, I’m @mosh98
 - 👀 I’m interested in Transformer models
 - 🌱 I’m currently learning...it's a secret
 - 📫 How to reach me?
-Please don't
+Easy, just hit me up on disucssions...

 <!---
 mosh98/mosh98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.